-The Click or tap here to enter text. threat assessment program may include a division-level team with individuals who have expertise in human resources, education, school administration, mental health, and law enforcement.
-It may also be beneficial to include the following: Click or tap here to enter text. (i.e., Student Services, Special Education, and Safety and Security, list applicable departments), as well as outside support agencies as needed (community mental health, juvenile probation, CPS, etc.).
-This team will meet at least monthly: Click or tap here to enter text., or more often as needed, to review all threat assessments conducted, as well as more serious cases that have been elevated to the division team.
+The [School Division] threat assessment program may include a division-level team of individuals with expertise in human resources, education, school administration, mental health, and law enforcement.
+It may also be beneficial to include the following: [Student Services, Special Education, and Safety and Security, list applicable departments], as well as outside support agencies as needed (community mental health, juvenile probation, CPS, etc.).
+This team will meet at least [monthly], or more often as needed, to review all threat assessments conducted, as well as more serious cases that have been elevated to the division team.
 This team will review the school action plan, provide support, and recommend modifications as needed.
-This may include increased division services, connection with community resources, etc. Threat assessment treams have the duties to provide guidance, identify mechanisms for reporting, implement threat assessment policies, and notify administration, law enforcement, and parents/guardians as appropriate.
+This may include increased division services, connection with community resources, etc. Threat assessment teams have the duties to provide guidance, identify mechanisms for reporting, implement threat assessment policies, and notify administration, law enforcement, and parents/guardians as appropriate.

 All members of the threat assessment team (core and backup members) will complete basic School Threat Assessment Training through DCJS or the equivalent.
 Team members must complete refresher training at least every three years and continuing education in threat assessment-related topics through DCJS or their professional disciplines as resources allow.
-This includes a review of the process as well as forms and documents to support the process.
+This includes a review of the process, as well as forms and documents to support the process.

-Click or tap here to enter text. behavioral threat assessment team members are:
+[School Division] behavioral threat assessment team members are: